Frequently Asked Questions

 Back to top

-Q. What is Triapine® and how does it work?
+Q. What is Triapine and how does it work?

+A: Triapine is a small molecule that inhibits an enzyme, ribonucleotide reductase, necessary for the synthesis of DNA.
+Synthesis of DNA is necessary for cancer cells to replicate; therefore inhibition of the ribonucleotide reductase enzyme prevents cancer cells from dividing in the body.
+Disruption of DNA synthesis in some cancer cells will also cause their death.
 DNA synthesis is also involved in repairing damage to cancer cells that have been treated with many of the standard cancer chemotherapy agents, which work by damaging DNA.
 The ability of cancer cells to rapidly repair DNA damage is one reason that cancer cells become resistant to standard chemotherapy agents.
-Because Triapine® inhibits DNA synthesis, it can inhibit DNA repair, and therefore it may be able to increase the antitumor effects of many of the common anticancer drugs.
+Because Triapine inhibits DNA synthesis, it can inhibit DNA repair, and therefore it may be able to increase the antitumor effects of many of the common anticancer drugs.
 Experiments conducted by Vion and Yale scientists have shown that Triapine® can increase the antitumor effects of standard cancer agents such as cisplatin, cyclophosphamide, and etoposide in mouse tumor models.

-A: Triapine® is being evaluated in clinical trials sponsored by the National Cancer Institute.
+A: Triapine is being evaluated in clinical trials sponsored by the National Cancer Institute.
 Search “Triapine” at www.clinicaltrials.gov for a list of trials.

 Back to top